nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 # Uploading and downloading files

+4. Set up gcloud authorization so you can move files to/from your instance.

+- `gcloud init`
+- type "2"
+- click the link that appears on the terminal.
+A new web browser page will open, log in with your GCP google account
+- copy/paste the verification code back to the terminal
+- enter the number that corresponds to your project
+- you can configure a default Compute Region and Zone or not

 5. This is how to move files to instance.

 - for example, this command downloads the book demo to instance (there are a lot of files, you can cancel the download with Ctrl+z).